 - (i) an office to carry out any operational or administrative functions,

 - (ii) the research and development of products or processes, or

 - being a use, which can be carried out in any residential area without detriment to the amenity of that area by reason of noise, vibration, smell, fumes, smoke, soot, ash, dust or grit.

 Change of use – Use Class E

-The key benefit of Use Class E is that it facilitates a variety of uses within 1 use class and therefore without the need for planning permission for a change of use.
+The key benefit is that it facilitates a variety of uses within 1 use class and therefore without the need for planning permission for a change of use.

-Where previous uses fell into the, now deleted, use classes, generally these automatically become the new class and as such don’t really fall into the context of class e permitted development, however not all changes are allowed.
-For example, where previous approvals restricted or limited particular uses it may mean that a change to class e is not permitted development.
+Where previous uses fell into the now deleted use classes, generally, these automatically become the new class and as such don’t really fall into the context of class e permitted development, however not all changes are allowed.
+For example, where previous approvals restricted or limited particular uses it may mean that a change is not permitted development.
 Advice should be sought accordingly.

-There are instances where permanent or temporary changes would fall under use class e permitted development.
+There are instances where permanent or temporary changes would fall under permitted development.